bleachchyxo/UNIX-HELP/FlashDrive.md

 Once it finished umounting the disk you need to confirm you will be formating such a disk by typing:

     $ sudo mkfs.vfat /dev/sdb1

+## Burn an ISO image into a flash drive
+As we did before formating the flash drive, you wanna list all the divices in your filesystem in order to locate your flash drive and we do this with the command `lsblk`

+Now we need to become root with the command `su` so we can get root privileges and going to proceed burning the `.iso` image into the flash drive with the command `dd`

+    # dd if=Downloads/archlinux-2021.12.01-x86_64.iso of=/dev/sdb1 status="progress"

+And you wait till its over and you done.

 Once you've done this you are ready to go.
 Now by executing this command we'll proceed to format the flash drive